FAQ

 For example, it’s common for patients to come in with a complaint of digestive issues.
 After a few treatments, patients frequently report that they are sleeping better, they have more energy, and oh my gosh, their back pain is gone, not to mention, no more digestive distress.

 The World Health Organization publishes a list of medical conditions acupuncture has been proven to treat.
-To view it, click here.
+For more information, click here.

 The practice of acupuncture and herbal medicine in the United States is overseen and regulated by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 This organization requires acupuncturists to go through rigorous testing, including needle safety and sterile needle techniques, as well as requiring continued education to maintain licensure.
 In keeping with the vast majority of acupuncture clinics in the West, I use only single-use, sterile needles to ensure the utmost safety in my medical clinic.